SeanKilleen/seankilleen.github.io/hire/index.md

 * :heavy_check_mark: **You work in the Microsoft / .NET space**.
 I'm comfortable in other arenas but am currently most invested in that ecosystem.
 * :heavy_check_mark: **The position is remote**, particularly if the organization is remote-first.
 I don't mind being in person, but COVID-10 adjusted my priorities.
 * :heavy_check_mark: **Your organization is looking to embrace agility.**
-* :heavy_check_mark: **You want smaller feedback loops.** I like to move organizations toward streams of value and eliminate
+* :heavy_check_mark: **You want smaller feedback loops.** I like to move organizations toward streams of value, working iteratively and incrementally to produce it.
 * :heavy_check_mark: **Culture is on the table.** I believe people who work at an organization have (and should have) a hand in shaping culture.
 * :heavy_check_mark: **I can work in public.** I enjoy working transparently in the open.
 If you happen to build open source software or collaborate in an open format, that's something I'd be interested in.
 This is part of the appeal of developer relations / sales engineering for me as well.
 * :heavy_check_mark: **I can teach.** Whether it's the general public or my own team, I love learning from others and I love helping to level others up.